 When there are new comments on a slide that a learner has engaged with, they will receive a push notification to keep them in the loop.
 Learners will be able to jump straight back in and respond to their peers, adding rich contextual value and real insights to the lesson for others.
 Learners can also like each others comments, rewarding anyone who makes a valuable contribution to the group.

-How will social learning work?
+How will a social learning platform work?

 Activate Social Learning